embscimatec/Baby-Iot/Artigo/README.md

-# academic-articles
+# Artigo - LateX
-A simple formatting of articles for the Academic disciplines based on the IEEE transactions template.
+A simple formatting of articles based on the IEEE transactions template.